 Mail them something regularly to stay in touch, positioning yourself as an expert in your industry or field.

-And like a farmer, wait for that prospect to become ready for harvest.
+And like a farmer, wait until the prospect is ready for harvest.

-Now when the prospect is finally ready to buy, you’re a welcome invited guest rather than a pest.
+Now when the potential customer is finally ready to buy, you’re a welcome invited guest rather than a pest.

 The most important thing you can take away from this message is to become a marketing farmer.
 It’s a simple three-step process:

 - Advertise with the intention of finding people who are interested in what you do.
 Do this by offering something free like a report, video, CD etc. Any kind of free information that presents a solution to a problem they have.
 This positions you as an expert and as an educator rather than a salesperson.
 Which would YOU prefer to buy from?

 - Use your website to attract qualified leads.
 Whether that’s through a lead magnet, blog posts, a landing page, whatever.
 It makes sense to offer something free, for example, a worksheet, template, infographic, how-to guide, anything that gets them to subscribe to your newsletter